-The council is setting up a community hub in Fylde to support the isolated and lonely residents of the Borough who do not have friends, family or neighbours to assist during the period of isolation required as a result of the Coronavirus.
+The council has set up a community hub in Fylde to support the isolated and lonely residents of the Borough who do not have friends, family or neighbours to assist during the period of isolation required as a result of the Coronavirus.

 If you are a community or volunteer group and want to help provide the support in your community then please click on the button below: